Inquiry costs

 The awards made by the Inquiry in respect of core participants' legal representation and witness expenses are consistent with its obligations under the Inquiries Act 2005 and the Inquiry (Scotland) Rules 2007, and are in accordance with the relevant protocols published on the Inquiry website.

 The Inquiry’s published costs comprise expenditure where invoices have been processed and may not necessarily represent total expenditure within the period stated.
 Quarterly figures in some areas of spend may be subject to final adjustment reflecting final settlement of invoices and payments.
-All figures have been rounded to the nearest hundred thousand.
+All figures in the above table have been rounded to the nearest hundred thousand.

 The Inquiry’s final costs will be published at its close once all invoices have been received and settled.